ajinkabeer/course-finder/README.md

-# Course Finder

-A simple app built using react and redux
+# Starter Kit for [Building Applications in React and Redux](http://www.pluralsight.com/author/cory-house) on Pluralsight

 ## Get Started